thinknimble/tn-forms/README.md

 - Add Dynamic validator types to the form class to handle on its own
 - Add async validators
 - Add field accessor (to reduce verbosity)

+# Change Log
+#### v1.0.7 release date *06/13/2021* ####
+- Dynamic Validators can now be added to the form with the static variable dynamicFormValidators
+- dynamicFormValidators is a reserved keyword for dynamic form level validators